Cost Range for a Tile Floor Installation

 Tile Floor Install Time Schedule

-Expect your tile floor to take a day to a week to finish.
-Here are the details for a two-person crew on jobs up to about 500 square feet.
+Expect your tile floor to take anywhere from a single day for simple flooring projects, or up to a week to finish more involved projects with flooring removal, subfloor repair, etc. Here are the details for a two-person crew on jobs up to about 500 square feet.

 - 2-4 hours | Remove old flooring and subfloor, if applicable